 Perhaps the most popular feature of the VA home loan program is there is no down payment requirement.
 VA loans don’t need a down payment and borrowers can finance 100% of the sales price of the home.
 VA loans also carry a government-backed guarantee to the lender.
 Should the loan ever go into default- and that is very rare for a VA home loan- the lender is compensated at 25% of the loss as long as the lender used proper VA approval guidelines during the loan approval process.

-Consider a single family home here in Austin, Texas or anywhere in Travis County on the market for $300,000.
+Consider a single-family home here in Austin, Texas or anywhere in Travis County on the market for $300,000.
 The veteran makes an offer and it is accepted.
-There is no down payment and the funding fee of 2.15% equals $6,450.
+There is no down payment and the funding fee of 2.30% equals $6,900.
 However, the VA funding fee does not have to be paid for out of pocket and is most often rolled into the loan amount.
-The VA loan can be used to finance a single family home, a condo or a townhome as long as the veteran occupies as a primary residence.
+The VA loan can be used to finance a single-family home, a condo or a townhome as long as the veteran occupies as a primary residence.

 The VA also limits the type of closing costs the borrower is allowed to pay.
 For example, escrow or attorney fees are not considered allowable closing costs.
 The closing costs the VA allows the veteran to pay include the appraisal, credit report, title insurance and related title charges, origination fees, recording and for a property survey.
 The veteran is also allowed to pay for discount points as long as the discount points reduce the interest rate on the loan.
 Further, there is no monthly mortgage insurance payment on a VA loan, making it even more competitive.

 For those that qualify for the VA home loan, there really is no better choice if the borrowers are seeking a competitive rate that requires as little cash as possible at the settlement table.
 If you think you’re VA eligible and this description fits you, it’s time to pick up the phone can speak with a loan officer.
 Learn more about all the VA home purchase benefits here.
-Contact us 7 days a week by calling ph: 800-691-8826 or just submit the short contact form on this page.
-VA Mortgage Hub serves buyers nationwide.
+Contact us 7 days a week by calling ph: 800-743-7556 or just submit the short contact form on this page.